 Contemplative ecology is also challenging because, if fully understood and embraced, it is radically different from the familiar social and psychological landscapes most of us inhabit.
 It poses a direct challenge to the exploitative norms of human civilization.
 And since we prefer to live in a familiar world, and we resist the unfamiliar, when trying to understand contemplative ecology we will inevitably run into our own resistance to it.
 At some point we must let go of our commitment to the familiar, and enter a trackless land, the wild multiplicity of reality, a land of inner emptiness and the unpredictable, untameable movement of life.

-Finally, contemplative ecology is challenging to communicate because it hinges on very personal experiences, and everyone must discover them for themselves in their own way.
+Finally, contemplative ecology is challenging to communicate because it hinges on very personal experiences, and everyone must discover those experiences for themselves in their own way.
 The meaning is not in the descriptions but in the unmediated encounter with reality.
+I can share my experience, but mine is not a template for anyone else's.
 I do believe there is an essential core to contemplative ecology that anyone can find for themselves, so my work in contemplative ecology is my attempt to point the way toward those vital experiences and the understanding that accompanies them.

 Paying Attention: A Commitment to Reality